FAQs

 How will the redevelopment project reduce traffic?

 Traffic studies indicate that changing the property from commercial use to residential use will drastically decrease the number of vehicles entering and exiting the property.
-The plan demonstrates a single access point that the developer plans to signalize, provided the New York State Department of Transportation determines that the trip generations warrant it.
+Deer Park Avenue is a New York State highway that currently sees in excess of 30,000 cars per day passing by this location.

-The professional traffic impact analysis that accompanies the application of Vanderbilt Estates Dix Hills demonstrates without equivocation that the trip generations associated with this age-restricted luxury community are far less than the current traffic generated by the existing day camp and nurseries.
+The professional traffic impact analysis that accompanies the application of Vanderbilt Estates Dix Hills demonstrates without equivocation that the trip generations associated with this age-restricted luxury community are far less than the current traffic generated by the existing businesses and commercial uses.

 There will no longer be buses, delivery vehicles or staff automobiles on the property, or personal vehicles parked along the shoulder of Deer Park Avenue.
 Overall, there will be a decrease in traffic from the current use to the proposed use.
 Heavy machinery and large trucks that currently need to enter and exit at multiple access points will no longer be a concern.

-Study after study have demonstrated that residential communities such as Vanderbilt Estates Dix Hills do not pose any significant or perceptible impacts upon existing traffic conditions.
+Study after study has demonstrated that residential communities such as Vanderbilt Estates Dix Hills do not pose any significant or perceptible impacts upon existing traffic conditions.

 How will the project reduce noise?

-Noise levels will be significantly reduced by eliminating heavy machinery, large trucks, buses, and less cars.
+Noise levels will be significantly reduced by eliminating heavy machinery, large trucks, buses and fewer cars entering and exiting the property.

 Consistency with the Town of Huntington’s 2020 Comprehensive Plan